School admissions criteria

 Applying to post-primary schools

 When your child is in Year 6 at primary school, you'll get an information leaflet about the Transfer process to post-primary schools.
-You use the Transfer form for applications to all post-primary schools.
-Parents and guardians will get Transfer forms and guidance notes when their child is in Year 7.

 For information about applying to a post-primary school in 2019, go to: